21 of Montréal’s best bring-your-own-wine restaurants

 Blending nomadic, North African cuisine with Mile-End’s laid-back attitude creates a dichotomy of chill in this brilliant and authentic restaurant found just west of Saint-Laurent Boulevard, on Fairmount Avenue.
 Tented ceilings and low, cushioned seating provide for cozy comfort while you sample delicious food such as cooked vegetables, meats and more, all served family style and all ready to be tasted with your choice of wine.

 142 Fairmount Avenue West

-Sometimes sticking to the classics makes all the differences and Restaurant Wellington has taken classic French fare and given it a proper Montréal twist.
-Located in the storied Verdun neighbourhood, this charming restaurant serves mouth-watering roasted cod, PEI mussels, seared scallops, beef bavette and so much more.
-If you find yourself walking along Wellington, this restaurant is worth stopping for.
+Sometimes sticking to the classics makes all the difference and Restaurant Wellington, has taken classic French fare and given it a proper Montréal twist.
+Located in the storied Verdun neighbourhood, this charming restaurant serves mouth-watering roasted cod, Prince Edward Island mussels, seared scallops, beef bavette and so much more.
+If you find yourself walking along Wellington Street, this restaurant is worth stopping for.

 3854 Ontario Street East